 There are a number of certifications available to the accountant, of which the best-known are the CPA (certified public accountant) and CMA (certified management accountant).
 The CPA certification is generally better, given the higher level of awareness of the certification, though either one confers on its holder an aura of professional knowledge.

 The situation is quite a bit different if you’re not an auditor, and instead are working in industry as an accountant.
 In this case, the question really is, at what point does some sort of certification requirement show up on a job description?
-So for example, if you go online and look up the job descriptions for a bookkeeper, or a cost accountant, or a general ledger accountant – basically any staff job – you won’t find too many that say the person should have any kind of certification.
+So for example, if you go online and look up the job descriptions for a bookkeeper, or a cost accountant, or a general ledger accountant – basically any staff job – you won’t find too many that say the person should have a certification.

 The situation changes when you look at job descriptions for controllers.
 Pretty much all of the job descriptions out there state that a person applying for this type of job should have either a CPA or CMA certification.
 This is not a minor point, because the same job descriptions are used by everyone who hires a controller.
 When a controller job is posted and you send in your resume, they’ll mark you down if you don’t have one of these certifications.
 It doesn’t mean you’re automatically written off, but it does mean that you won’t rank as high as someone who does have a certification.

 So having a certification is essentially a case of checking the boxes to make sure that you fulfill all the requirements for a management position.
 This does not mean that having a certification is a top priority.
 Relevant job experience is always going to come first.
 After that is your education, and then maybe a certification is third in importance.